-The entry level as a specialist in prosthodontics in Canada requires a candidate to pass the Royal College of Dentists of Canada Fellowship examinations (RCDC).
-These examinations are designed to evaluate the candidate's ability to demonstrate expertise in prosthodontics consistent with the high standards of practice recognized by the RCDC.
-The standards used by the examiners in judging a candidates performance is the reasonable, ethical and prudent practice of prosthodontics in Canada for the diagnosis, preservation, restoration and maintenance of oral and contiguous structures (teeth and jaws).
+In addition to an extensive clinical education, Prosthodontists have an in-depth study of dental materials and related sciences, hands-on experience with all laboratory procedures and experience collaborating with other dental and medical specialists.
+In these scenarios, the Prosthodontist becomes the architect for multidisciplinary treatment planning and care.
+The entry level as a specialist in Prosthodontics in Canada requires a candidate to pass the Royal College of Dentists of Canada Fellowship examinations (RCDC).
+These examinations are designed to evaluate the candidate’s ability to demonstrate expertise in Prosthodontics consistent with the high standards of practice recognized by the RCDC.

 Why is this important to you?

-Patients are referred to Prosthodontists by their Dentists based on a number of factors that make their restorative dental treatment complex or complicated beyond the perceived skill level of the general Dentist.
-Prosthetic and restorative dentistry has greatly changed over the years with improved dental materials, instruments and techniques that require advanced knowledge and skill.
-Your Prosthodontist will deliver a sound diagnosis and develop a thorough treatment plan, followed by careful and skilful execution of the plan, including routine maintenance.
+Patients are referred to Prosthodontists by their General Dentists based on a number of factors that make their restorative dental treatment complex.
+Prosthetic and restorative dentistry have greatly changed over the years with improved dental materials, instruments and techniques that require advanced knowledge and skill.
+Your Prosthodontist will deliver a sound diagnosis and develop a thorough treatment plan, followed by careful execution of the plan, including routine maintenance.